 Have any artists on your team?
 One way to stand out in a sea of images is to post a cool, compelling illustration.
 They don't even have to be super fancy — check out this simple, black-and-white example from Oreo:

 Here's a more complex one from Pabst Blue Ribbon:

-8. Content promotions.
+8. Content Promotions

 So if you're creating a piece of compelling written content like a recipe, a report, or a blog post, why not use a visual platform like Instagram to promote it?

-And here's an example from Nature's Path Organic, which shows off the finished product of a recipe that's linked to in their bio:
+And here's an example from Nature's Path Organic, which shows off the finished product of a recipe that's linked in their bio:

-9. Product promotion.
+9. Product Promotions

 Here's another one from Frank Body, which uses an image and some humor in the caption to pique followers' interest in the product without being overly promotional.

 Pro Tip: When you post is almost as important as what you post.
 We suggest posting to Instagram on Saturdays in the mid-to-late afternoon.

 Instagram users can record and upload videos up to 60 seconds long, reels of multiple video clips that are each up to 15 seconds long, and stories composed of images and short videos that disappear after 24 hours.